 Change of Clothes (for everyone): Easy to get to—not have to unpack the entire car if you need to change.
-Travel day clothes need to be comfortable and something that you don’t mind if it gets stained because it probably will.
+Travel day clothes need to be comfortable and something that you don’t mind if it gets stained because they probably will.

 When you arrive, unpack the car (use wipes to wipe down carts just like you do at the grocery store).
 Once you have everything inside your vacation rental unit, I suggest everyone get a bath and change clothes.
 Place all the dirty clothes and used beach towels in the washing machine.
-If not a full load, can wait until the next day but keep from clean clothes.
+If not a full load, you can wait until the next day but keep them separate from clean clothes.
 Allow the kids to explore their new surroundings.
 Tip: Painters Tape is great for covering electrical outlets, or taping cabinet doors closed (after you have placed anything breakable inside and away from children).
 You can remove it when you are checking out and know it will not cause any damage.

 Depending on the time you arrive, it may be bedtime soon.
 Follow your normal routine with the kids—brush teeth, read a book, say your prayers.
 A travel day is hard, and everyone needs to recoup a little.